jayllo-c/tp/docs/DeveloperGuide.md

    <br>

-7. Importing Data from a CSV File with Extra Headers in Header Row
+7. Importing data from a CSV file with extra headers in header row

    * **Prerequisites**
        * A CSV file with extra headers in header row at the path `C:\path\to\file.csv` with the following content: